Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

 In *Join (OTAA/ABP)* tab *Check* Device supports OTAA.
 In *Codec* tab pick *Cayenne LPP*.
 Then click Create Device profile.

 #### Gateways
 Click Gateways and then *Create*.
 Fill a Gateway name and description.
 For the Gateway ID you can choose your own (but do not forget to update it on a Gateway itself as well) or access the Gateway through browser on `10.130.1.1/cgi-bin/luci/admin` (if connected via RJ45 cable).
 Go to Services --> LoRaWan Gateway and copy the *Gateway ID* from there.
 Then choose a Network server you would like the gateway to connect to.
+Then click Create Gateway.

 #### Applications

-register your application and device with the things network, to set or generate an AppEUI, DevEUI and AppKey.
-Multiple devices can use the same AppEUI, but each device has its own DevEUI and AppKey.
+Click Applications and then *Create*.
+Fill Application name and description.
+Pick a Service profile to associated the application with.
+Then click Create Application.

+#### Devices
+Click Applications, pick one of applications from the list and then *Create*.
+Fill Device name and description.
+Pick a Device profile to associate with a device.

 ## Installation
 Clone the repository and modify the Template sketch according to your needs.